-One learning is broadening the scope of fraud management, going beyond traditional blacklisting and reactive traffic anomalies.
-Using an encompassing, enterprise-wide Fraud Framework based on advanced and predictive analytics, detecting risk and fraud before it happens, as we argued in our previous fraud blog.
+One idea is to broaden the scope of fraud management, going beyond traditional blacklisting and reactive traffic anomalies.
+Using an encompassing, enterprise-wide fraud framework based on advanced and predictive analytics, can detect risk and fraud before it happens, as we argued in our previous fraud blog.

-Now we concentrate on what telecoms can learn from other sectors which are hit equally hard, or even harder, by fraud and have progressed in detecting and combatting it.
-Banking is one such industry.#Telecom operators loose annually up to a staggering $40 billion on #fraud .
+Now we concentrate on what telecoms can learn from other sectors that have been hit by fraud and have progressed in detecting and combatting it.
+Banking is one such industry.#Telecom operators lose annually up to a staggering $40 billion on #fraud.
 How can they tackle current and future scams?
 Click To Tweet

 Financial industry hardest hit

-Following PwC’s 2016 Global Economic Crime Survey, the Financial Services industry is most at risk regarding fraud, slightly more than Government and Retail but way ahead of Communications & Insurance.
-The Financial Services industry is not only at risk, it’s also been heavily affected and has faced material losses, certainly since the era of online banking (remarkably, a number of telecom operators are moving themselves into the banking industry).
+Following PwC’s 2016 Global Economic Crime Survey, the Financial services industry is most at risk regarding fraud, slightly more than government and retail but way ahead of communications and insurance.
+The financial services industry is not only at risk, it’s also been heavily affected and has faced material losses, certainly since the era of online banking (remarkably, a number of telecom operators are moving themselves into the banking industry).

 Together with the facilitation of payments and increased use of credit cards, fraudsters have found new and easy ways to steal money and many banks have already suffered vast losses within the last 10 years.
 When you look at which banks have been targeted, the fraudsters, increasingly organized criminals, started with the big banks in big countries.
 After that they targeted big banks in smaller countries before targeting smaller banks everywhere.
 Why?
 Because fraudsters are smart people (often with university degrees) and they adapt their strategy to the market.
 When one builds a defense wall, they find another victim without defense instead of losing time finding a way to bypass the enhanced security.

 What are the main fraud modus operandi the financial sector has been suffering the last years?